-Fortunately, particular ingredients can act as corn flour substitutes.
-If you usually dwell on the kitchen, you know that it is your responsibility to know these alternative thickeners.
+Fortunately, there are particular ingredients that can act as corn flour substitutes.
+If you usually spend a lot of in the kitchen, you know that it is your responsibility to know these alternative thickeners.
 Otherwise, you won't be able to make your favorite stew and gravy.
-Aside from being a thickener, corn flour can also serve as an anti-caking element.
-The latter will prevent your food from being messy and clumpy.
+Apart from being a thickener, corn flour can also serve as an anti-caking element and will prevent your food from becoming messy and clumpy.

 Typically, you will need two tablespoons of all-purpose flour to match one tablespoon of corn flour.
-Therefore, it a particular recipe requires you to add three tablespoons of corn flour, you need to replace it with six tablespoons of wheat flour.
-This is assuming that you don't have a stock of corn flour in your pantry.
+Therefore, if a particular recipe requires you to add three tablespoons of corn flour, you need to replace it with six tablespoons of wheat flour.
+This is assuming that you don't have stock of corn flour in your pantry.

-You need to use four teaspoons of Tapioca as a substitute for one tablespoon of corn flour.
+You need to use four teaspoons of tapioca as a substitute for one tablespoon of corn flour.
 Always remember this ratio so that you won't get lost in the cooking process.

-Of course, I have to remind you that you should follow the appropriate usages of these corn flour substitutes.
-Otherwise, you won't get the desired results that you want for your dish.
-If you err gravely, you might end up ruining the entire food.
-And that's a waste for your part.
-Therefore, you need practice precision in cooking.
-In this way, your dishes would always be delicious.
+Of course, you should always follow the appropriate usages of these corn flour substitutes.
+Otherwise, you won't get the desired results that you want.
+If you err gravely, you might end up ruining the entire dish, which would be a waste.
+Therefore, you need to practice precision in cooking, so that your dishes will always be delicious.

-If you have any questions, comments, and suggestions, just feel free to ask me.
+If you have any questions, comments, and suggestions, feel free to ask me.
 I will be waiting!